theofficialsunil/LeetCodePractice/README.md

 - **Miscellaneous**

 ## 🚀 How to Use
-You can navigate through the folders to find solutions in different programming languages.
+You can navigate through the folders to find solutions in C++ or java.
 Each solution file is named based on the problem title.

 ## ✏️ Solution Format